Note

 Microsoft Fabric notebooks support seamless interaction with Lakehouse data using Pandas, the most popular Python library for data exploration and processing.
-Within a notebook, you can quickly read data from, and write data back to, their Lakehouse resources in various file formats.
+Within a notebook, you can quickly read data from and write data back to your Lakehouse resources in various file formats.
 This guide provides code samples to help you get started in your own notebook.

 Prerequisites